Larsen Photo Co. is authorized by the National Park Service, U.S. Department of the Interior, to conduct services in Rocky Mountain National Park.

 Number of vehicles: 3 max

 The permit does not give exclusive use of the area.
 All sites remain open to the public.
-National Park entrance fees still apply for every car – they are currently $25 per car for a day pass.
+National Park entrance fees still apply for every car—$30 per car for a day pass as of the end of May 2022.

 The following guidelines are included as conditions of the permit: